kumo829/GamingTournamentBackJava/README.md

 ![Hex Architecture Diagram 2](.github/assets/img/hex_architecture_2.png)

-The diagram is often simplified in this way, which is also helps to integrate the concepts of DDD:
+The previous diagram is often simplified in this way, which also helps to integrate the concepts of DDD:

 ![Hex Architecture Diagram 3](.github/assets/img/hex_architecture_3.png)